HisLikeness/Music-Recommendation-Project--MelodyMatcher/README.md

 - **Text Analysis:** WordCloud
 - **Data Handling:** Pandas, NumPy

-This project stage lays a strong foundation for understanding the dataset and prepares for the clustering and recommendation system implementation in the subsequent phases.
+This project stage laid a strong foundation for understanding the dataset and preparing for the clustering and recommendation system implementation in the subsequent phases.

-### Step 3: Clustering (Focus)
+### Step 3: Clustering
-The core of the project lies in grouping similar songs based on audio features.
-Key highlights include:
+The clustering phase is a critical part of the recommendation system, enabling the grouping of similar tracks based on their characteristics.

+#### **Methodology**
+The techniques used for the groupings include:
-#### 1. Feature Selection:
+1. **Text Feature Combination:**
-- Choosing relevant features for clustering: tempo, energy, danceability, valence, instrumentalness, etc.
-- Normalizing features to ensure uniformity in clustering.
+   - Combined `artist`, `song`, and `lyrics/text` columns to create a comprehensive textual feature.

-#### 2. Modeling:
+2. **Vectorization:**
-- Applying K-Means clustering to partition genre and songs into distinct groups.
-- Optimizing the number of clusters using techniques like the elbow method.
+   - Used `TfidfVectorizer` to transform the text data into numerical format, capturing the importance of terms.

-#### 3. Cluster Visualization:
+3. **Scaling:**
-- Visualizing clusters in 2D or 3D feature space to understand song groupings.
+   - Applied `MaxAbsScaler` to handle sparse data efficiently.
+4. **K-Means Clustering:**
+   - Clustered tracks into 25 groups using `KMeans` with `k-means++` initialization to optimize convergence.
+   - Each cluster represents a group of songs sharing similar textual and musical attributes.

+#### **Cluster Analysis** includes:
+- **Cluster Composition:** Identified songs in each cluster and analyzed the themes and common features.
+- **Cluster Trends:** Analyzed the distribution of clusters across decades and genres to understand underlying patterns.

+#### Dimensionality Reduction and Visualization
+To visualize high-dimensional song data and clusters, the following were used:
+1. **Principal Component Analysis (PCA):** Reduced the dimensions of the data to two components.
+2. **Scatter Plot Visualization:** Used `Plotly Express` to plot clusters, with hover data showing song and artist information.

+#### **Key Findings:**
+The first issue encountered in this phase was trying to use the Label encoder and One encoder to transform the all-text song dataset so that it could be fed into the K-Means clustering algorithm but this failed due to the high dimensionality of the dataset which led to using the TfidfVectorizer to convert the text data into numerical vectors, which could be used by the K-Means algorithm.
+This allowed us to extract features from the text data and perform clustering.

+There was also a Memory issue while trying to implement the PCA because the vectorized_text_data ( a large sparse matrix) was used.
+This indicated that for the PCA to function properly the scaled data transformation should be used which will resolve any potential memory issue.

+However, after tackling the challenges and python code produced the desired scatterplots for Music Genres and Songs that show,
+- Clear separation of clusters based on textual and musical attributes.
--  Identifying genre and artist concentration within clusters.
+- Insights into dominant genres and trends within clusters.

-### Next Steps
+## Next Steps
-- Cluster Analysis
 - Cluster-Based Recommendation
 - use the Spotify dataset and implement a recommendation system using song features.

-### Dependencies
+## Dependencies
 Ensure the following Python libraries are installed:
 - `numpy`
 - `pandas`